- Agronomic: clovers, grass (misc. annual), grass (misc. perennial)

 - Animal Production: animal protection and health, grazing management, grazing - multispecies, grazing - rotational, herbal medicines, meat product quality/safety, parasite control

 - Crop Production: forest farming, silvopasture

 - Production Systems: integrated crop and livestock systems

 - Sustainable Communities: new business opportunities, sustainability measures

 Mississippi Sustainable Agriculture Model Plan of Work is a culmination of the involvement of the State Sustainable Agriculture Committee.
 This committee is composed of representatives from both 1862 & 1890 Extension Organizations, Federal and State Government Agencies, NGOs, and farmers.
 A program assistant has been employed to assist the state coordinators and the members of this committee in carrying out the training objectives set forth in this model plan.
-The main objective of this plan is to include all of the various SARE programs into a seamless program.
-This plan includes more public awareness of SARE through either individual contacts made during regional/district/county workshops or a state wide Sustainable Agriculture conference.
+The main objective of this plan is to include a series of SARE programs focusing on small ruminants, forage management, and organic beef cattle programming.
+This plan includes more public awareness of SARE through either individual contacts made during regional/district/county workshops or a state-wide Sustainable Agriculture conference.
 Training goals will be reached by means of in-service education, conferences, workshops, demonstrations, field days, tours, and publications.
-The different media sources of the stakeholders will also be used to help reach the different focal groups set forth in this plan.
+The different media sources of the stakeholders will also be used to help reach the different focus groups set forth in this plan.
 Training materials developed by SARE will be incorporated into the training for extension staff.
 Attendance at National/Regional Conferences will be encouraged as a means of further professional development in sustainable Agriculture.
 Some training may be conducted jointly between both land grant universities in the state.
 Evaluation will be done using the logic model by the evaluation team.
 All institutions and agencies involved are committed to this plan and have committed resources of time, money, and personnel to carry it out.